charlenebatiste/BookHub/proposal.md

 - As a User I also want to join book clubs to meet other users interested in the same genres/topics as me.

--As a User I want to be able to add discussion posts and comment on other users' discussion posts.
+- As a User I want to be able to add discussion posts and comment on other users' discussion posts.

 `6` Resource's Restful Routing table ( [Readme](https://romebell.gitbook.io/sei-412/node-express/00readme-1/01intro-to-express/00readme#restful-routing) )